Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Multivariate Polynomials to Leontief Exchange Market

 As discussed in Section \ref{sec.nash}, the problem of computing a Nash equilibrium of a $3$-player game $\AA$ can be formulated as finding a solution of system $F_{NE}(\AA)$ (\ref{eq.fne}) of multivariate polynomials in which variables are bounded between $[0, 1]$ (Lemma \ref{lem.nash}).
 Note that $size[F_{NE}(\AA)]=O(size(\AA))$.
 Further, since taking projection on a set of coordinates is a linear function, the next theorem follows using the formulation of (\ref{eq.fne}), together with Lemma \ref{lem.nash}, and Theorems \ref{thm.fixp} and \ref{thm.main} (see Section \ref{sec.fixp} for the reduction requirements for class FIXP).

-\begin{theorem} Computing an equilibrium of an exchange market with Leontief utility functions is FIXP-hard.
-In particular, the corresponding Decision, (Strong) Approximation, and Partial Computation problems are hard for $FIXP_d$, $FIXP_a$ and $FIXP_{pc}$, respectively. \end{theorem}
+\begin{theorem} Computing an equilibrium for an Arrow-Debreu exchange market under Leontief utility functions is FIXP-hard. \end{theorem}

-Further since the class of Leontief utility functions is a special subclass of piecewise-linear concave (PLC) utility functions, under which goods need not be only complementary (like Leontief) and substitute (like separable PLC), but can be arbitrary combination of these and much more, the next theorem follows.
+Further, since the class of Leontief utility functions is a subclass of piecewise-linear concave (PLC) utility functions, the next corollary follows.

-\begin{theorem} Computing equilibrium of an exchange market with piecewise-linear concave utility functions is FIXP-hard.
-In particular, the corresponding Decision, (Strong) Approximation, and Partial Computation problems are hard for $FIXP_d$, $FIXP_a$ and $FIXP_{pc}$, respectively. \end{theorem}
+\begin{corollary} Computing an equilibrium for an Arrow-Debreu exchange market under piecewise-linear concave (PLC) utility functions is FIXP-hard. \end{corollary}

-Note that in Theorems \ref{thm.ExLeon} and \ref{thm.ExPLC} the resulting market is guaranteed to have an equilibrium, since it was constructed from an instance of $3$-Nash which always has a NE (Nash's theorem \cite{nash}).
-However in general an AD market may not have an equilibrium.
-Checking if an arbitrary exchange market with SPLC utility function has an equilibrium is known to be NP-complete \cite{VY}.
-We study the analogous question for Leontief (and in turn PLC) markets.
-It turns out that the complexity of these questions is captured by the class ETR.
+Note that in Theorem \ref{thm.ExLeon} and Corollary \ref{thm.ExPLC} the resulting markets are guaranteed to have an equilibrium, since it was constructed from an instance of $3$-Nash, which always has a NE (Nash's theorem \cite{nash}).
+We next study the complexity of checking if an Arrow-Debreu market under Leontief (and PLC) utility admits an equilibrium.
+It turns out that the complexity of these questions is captured by the class $\ER$.

-Theorem \ref{thm.etr} shows that checking if a $3$-player game $\AA$ has NE within $0.5$-ball at origin in $l_\infty$ norm is ETR-complete.
+Theorem \ref{thm.etr} shows that checking if a $3$-player game $\AA$ has NE within $0.5$-ball at origin in $l_\infty$ norm is $\ER$-complete.
 Clearly, this problem can be reduced to finding a solution of $F_{NE}(\AA)$ of (\ref{eq.fne}) with upper-bound on $z_{ps}$'s changed from $1$ to $0.5$ (Lemma \ref{lem.nash}).
 If this system is reduced to a market $\CM$, then $\CM$ will have an equilibrium if and only if game $\AA$ has a NE within $0.5$-ball at origin (Theorem \ref{thm.main}).
-Thus we get the following result.
+Hence, we get the following result.

-\begin{theorem} Checking existence of an equilibrium in an exchange market with Leontief utility functions, and in market with PLC utility functions is ETR-hard. \end{theorem}
+\begin{theorem} Checking existence of an equilibrium for an Arrow-Debreu exchange market under Leontief utility functions, and under PLC utility functions, is $\ER$-hard. \end{theorem}

 \cite{GargVaz} gave a reduction from an exchange market $\CM$ with arbitrary concave utility functions to an equivalent Arrow-Debreu market $\CM'$ with firms, where utility functions of all the agents are linear.
 It turns out that $\CM'$ has all the goods of $\CM$, in addition to others, and equilibrium prices of $\CM$ are in one-to-one correspondence with the equilibrium prices of $\CM'$ projected onto the prices of common goods.
 Further the production functions of $\CM'$ are precisely the utility functions in $\CM$, hence representation of $\CM'$ is in the order of the representation of $\CM$.
 Therefore, this reduction together with Theorems \ref{thm.ExLeon} and \ref{thm.ExEtr}, gives the next two results.